EvidentSecurity/esp-sdk-java/docs/AzureGroupsApi.md

 AzureGroupsApi apiInstance = new AzureGroupsApi();
+String include = "include_example"; // String | Related objects that can be included in the response:  organization, external_accounts See Including Objects for more information.
 Map<String, String> filter = new HashMap(); // Map<String, String> | Filter Params for Searching.
 Equality Searchable Attributes: [id, name] Matching Searchable Attribute: [name]  Sortable Attributes: [id, name] Searchable Associations: [organization, external_accounts] See Searching Lists for more information.
 See the filter parameter of the association's list action to see what attributes are searchable on each association.
 See Conditions on Relationships in Searching Lists for more information.
-String page = "{:number=>1,+:size=>20}"; // String | Page Number and Page Size.  number is the page number of the collection to return, size is the number of items to return per page
+String page = "{:number=>1,+:size=>20}"; // String | Page Number and Page Size.
+Number is the page number of the collection to return, size is the number of items to return per page. try {
-String include = "include_example"; // String | Related objects that can be included in the response:  organization, external_accounts See Including Objects for more information. try {
-    PaginatedCollection result = apiInstance.list(filter, page, include);
+    PaginatedCollection result = apiInstance.list(include, filter, page);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling AzureGroupsApi#list");